scaffold-eth/se-2-docs/docs/recipes/WriteToContractWriteAsyncButton.md

 ### Step 4: Test and Deploy

 Test your component to ensure that it correctly interacts with the smart contract.
-You can verify if you are getting the same output as executing the Smart Contract function directly from `Debug` tab.
+You can verify if you are getting the same output as executing the Smart Contract `setGreeting` function directly from `Debug` tab.

 ## Conclusion